1970 in the Vietnam War: March

-In the SS Columbia Eagle incident two crewmembers seized the SS Columbia Eagle with the threat of a bomb and handgun and forced the captain to sail towards Cambodia.
-Twenty-four of the crew were forced to abandon the ship in lifeboats, while the remaining 13 sailed the ship into Cambodian waters and the two mutineers Clyde McKay, Jr. and Alvin Glatkowski surrendered to the Cambodia government which gave them asylum.
+In the SS Columbia Eagle incident, two crewmembers seized the with the threat of a bomb and handgun and forced the captain to sail towards Cambodia.
+Twenty-four of the crew were forced to abandon the ship in lifeboats, while the remaining 13 sailed the ship into Cambodian waters and the two mutineers Clyde McKay Jr. and Alvin Glatkowski surrendered to the Cambodia government which gave them asylum.
 The mutineers were later arrested and imprisoned in Cambodia, but released later in the year.
 Glatowski eventually turned himself in to the U.S. Embassy, was extradited to the U.S. and served seven years in prison, while McKay sought refuge with the Khmer Rouge who apparently killed him.